EHS COVID-19 Resource Hub

 The Texas Tech Commitment is TTU's pledge to create a safe campus environment for students, faculty, and staff as we navigate the COVID-19 pandemic.
 On April 20, 2021, President Schovanec outlined the University's plan to transition to Phase I operations.
 View the memorandum >>>

-While the resupmtion of Phase I is approaching, the University is still in PHASE II; please review the Phase III document for details on operations in Phase III.
+While the resupmtion of Phase I is approaching, the University is still in PHASE II; please review the Phase II document for details on operations in Phase II.
 For the latest communications from the University regarding COVID-19 visit the TTU Coronavirus (COVID-19) page.
 The Provost's Office has COVID-19 information related to academic affairs.
-EHS has developed an awareness training that is required for researchers returning to campus.
+EHS has developed an awareness training for those returning to campus.

 Specific information for Researchers